-Generate HTML documentation from C# XML comments
+Generate HTML documentation from C# comments

 May 25, 2009

 If you are not familiar with documenting your C# code with XML comments, have a look at this page.

-Generate an XML file from XML comments
+Generate an XML file from your XML comments

-If you have documented your code with XML-comments, you can tell Visual Studio to export the documentation to a separate .xml file each time you build your project.
+If you have documented your code with XML comments, Visual Studio can export the

+time you build your project.
 This file can then be parsed by various software to

 Generate HTML documentation from XML comments